Neighborhood watch: Australia

 The Neighbourhood Watch Australasia (NHWA) program was first introduced in New South Wales in 1984.
 The logo with the four faces was designed by a Victorian volunteer community commission in 1983, where it has since become the nationally acknowledged brand of NHW.
 The first NHWA Journal was published in October 2006, where it contained information on crime prevention instructions and events from each of the NHWA regions.
 In 2007 NHWA was listed as an incorporated association.
 In 2010 NHWA featured its own online website and in 2011 it established its Facebook page.

 In 2014, several Neighbourhood Watch groups in the Gold Coast faced a lack of interest from the community.
 Throughout the 2000s, Broadbeach had 22 groups that were surveilling the streets in Mermaid Waters.
 In 2014, however, only three people attended the committees due to disinterest.

 Run by members of the community, the NSW Police supports and assists the NHW program.
 The program is not for profit and it is not funded by the NSW Police Force, or any other government organisations.
 It is rather assisted through fundraising, sponsorships and grants.
 Members of the community are encouraged to participate within the program and membership is free of charge.
-Participators act as a conduit between NSW Police and their local area by encouraging crime prevention and closer community relations.
+Participants act as a conduit between NSW Police and their local area by encouraging crime prevention and closer community relations.
 Diversity is reflected in the NHW program and is encouraged.